Travel and Tourism

 You will be assessed in two different ways.
 Units 2, 4 and 5 are assessed through internal assessment.
 This means that your teacher will give you an assignment brief and indicate to you the deadline for completing it.
 Once your teacher has marked it, they will award you with a grade.
 Your third assessment Unit 1 will be an external assessment (written exam).
 This will be a task set and marked by Pearson.
 You will have a set time in which to complete this task.

-Over the two years, students will complete a total of 4 units.
+Over the two years, pupils will complete a total of 4 units.

 Unit Information (Year 10):

 1. The UK Travel and Tourism Sector (External assessed)

 2. UK Travel and Tourism Destinations (Internally assessed)

 4. International Travel and Tourism Destinations (Internally assessed)

 5. Factors Affecting Worldwide Travel and Tourism (Internally assessed)